When Channa Uy was little, she had just one dream.

 She’s happy that her job lets her show travellers her country in an authentic way.
 “I love taking people to homestays.
 It reminds me of when I was little because you can see the stars.”
 She tries to help fellow Cambodians through her actions.
 Whenever she can, she recommends visitors go to restaurants that support locals NGOs (‘Friend’ in Phnom Penh, ‘Marum’ in Siem Reap, in case you’re interested).

-But perhaps the best consequence of Channa’s job at Intrepid?
+But perhaps the best consequence of Channa’s work with Intrepid?
 Well, you can probably guess.
 Yes, she was able to save up for that dream house.
 “The money I saved from working at Intrepid, plus the money my sisters saved from work meant we could afford to build a new house,” she says proudly.
 I see glimpses of it as we video chat.
 It’s modern, it’s clean, and importantly, it doesn’t leak when it rains.
 “It was just finished a few months ago,” Channa tells me.
 “It is amazing, I had dreamed of it for so long.”

 It only stands to reason that when I ask Channa for memorable moments of being a tour guide that her house is involved: